Yale-BIM/f21-assignments/assignment-1/README.md

         > See the official [OpenCV documentation](https://docs.opencv.org/3.1.0/dc/da5/tutorial_py_drawing_functions.html)
         for more examples on drawing basic figures.

-    6. Publish the image that you created with OpenCV in ROS using the [cv_bridge](http://wiki.ros.org/cv_bridge) library.
-The image should be published through the topic "/virtual_camera/raw"
+    f.
+Publish the image that you created with OpenCV in ROS using the [cv_bridge](http://wiki.ros.org/cv_bridge) library.
+The image should
+    be published through the topic "/virtual_camera/raw"